fariasagustin3/fariasagustin3/README.md

 ## Acerca de mí

-- 🌐 **Desarrollador web full stack orientado a React**
+- 🌐 **Full Stack Web Developer oriented to React**
-- 🛠 **Backend con Node.js**
+- 🛠 **Backend with Node.js**
-- 🗄 **Bases de datos con MongoDB**
+- 🗄 **Databases with MongoDB**
-- 💻 **Manejo de TypeScript y Angular**
+- 💻 **Proficient in TypeScript and Angular**
-- 📱 **Aplicaciones móviles con React Native**
+- 📱 **Mobile applications with React Native**

-## Descripción
+## Description

-Soy un desarrollador web full stack con más de dos años de experiencia, apasionado por la tecnología y la innovación.
-Mi experiencia incluye el desarrollo backend con Node.js, gestión de bases de datos con MongoDB, y la creación de aplicaciones web robustas utilizando TypeScript y Angular.
-Además, tengo habilidades en el desarrollo de aplicaciones móviles con React Native, lo que me permite ofrecer soluciones completas y de alta calidad.
+I am a full stack web developer with over two years of experience, passionate about technology and innovation.
+My expertise includes backend development with Node.js, database management with MongoDB, and building robust web applications using TypeScript and Angular.
+Additionally, I have skills in developing mobile applications with React Native, allowing me to offer comprehensive and high-quality solutions.

-Mi enfoque en el detalle y la eficiencia me permite mejorar la infraestructura tecnológica de una empresa, optimizando procesos y creando experiencias de usuario excepcionales.
-Estoy comprometido con el aprendizaje continuo y la adaptación a nuevas tecnologías, lo que me hace un valioso activo para cualquier equipo de desarrollo.
+My focus on detail and efficiency enables me to enhance a company's technological infrastructure, optimizing processes and creating exceptional user experiences.
+I am committed to continuous learning and adapting to new technologies, making me a valuable asset to any development team.

-Estoy entusiasmado por la oportunidad de contribuir a proyectos innovadores y ayudar a las empresas a alcanzar sus objetivos a través de mis habilidades técnicas y mi dedicación.
+I am excited about the opportunity to contribute to innovative projects and help companies achieve their goals through my technical skills and dedication.